-The U.S. administration also announced its decision to end subsidies, known as cost-sharing reduction (CSR) payments, to health insurance companies to help pay out-of-pocket costs of low-income Americans.
+The U.S. administration also announced its decision to end subsidies, known as costsharing reduction (CSR) payments, to health insurance companies to help pay out-of pocket costs of low-income Americans.
 Some commercial insurers have stated that they will need much higher premiums and may withdraw from the insurance exchanges created under the Affordable Care Act if the subsidies were eliminated.
-However, in February 2018, the U.S. administration appears to have altered course and requested US\$ 1.2 billion to fund insurance exchanges, including CSR payments, as part of the administration's 2019 budget.
-A portion of this requested funding is expected to also fund the dismantling of the insurance exchanges.
-We cannot predict whether the inclusion of this funding in the budget for 2019 will come to pass.
 As a result, significant increases in insurance premiums and a reduction in the availability of insurance through such exchanges could reduce the number of Fresenius Medical Care's commercially insured patients and shift such patients to Medicare and Medicaid.
+Because Medicare and Medicaid reimbursement rates are generally lower than the reimbursement rates paid by commercial insurers, a shift of commercially insured patients to Medicare and Medicaid could have a material adverse impact on the business, financial conditions, and result of operations of Fresenius Medical Care.